 City-Owned Land Sale Programs

-The Department of Planning and Development (DPD) makes City-owned real estate available for purchase and redevelopment through the following programs.
+Prior to 2022, the Department of Planning and Development (DPD) made City-owned real estate available for purchase and redevelopment through the following programs.

-Properties in the Department’s inventory consist mostly of vacant residential, commercial, and industrial land, but the inventory can also include improved properties.
-To find out whether a particular property is City-owned and available for purchase, contact the Land Sales Team at 312-744-Land or email@example.com
+Properties in the Department’s inventory consisted mostly of vacant residential, commercial, and industrial land, but the inventory could also include improved properties.

-The Department maintains the City-Owned Land System database (COLS) which provides information on tax parcel information, ownership, address, and whether a parcel is held or reserved for a contemplated project.
-For questions on city land ownership, please contact COLS@cityofchicago.org
+The Department maintained the City-Owned Land System database (COLS) which provides information on tax parcel information, ownership, address, and whether a parcel is held or reserved for a contemplated project.

 The Chicago Zoning Map Tool is a resource to identify City-owned lots and property zoning.
 Using the advanced tools tab, the interactive mapping tool allows all City-owned lots to be displayed on the map.
 Interactive Zoning Map

 Below Market Land Sales

 Within the south and west side areas where there the City had many vacant parcels, the Department provided two programs for neighborhood residents and property owners to acquire property at less than market value.

 The Adjacent Neighbors Land Acquisition Program (ANLAP) made City land available to adjacent property owners for a discounted price.
 The purchaser must own one or more contiguous parcels of real property immediately adjacent to the City-owned parcel.
 At least one of the parcels must be occupied by the purchaser as a primary residence.
 During the first 10 years of ownership, the land must be used for open space, a garage or an addition to the main residence.